-Evacuation (CASEVAC) and Medical Evacuation (MEDEVAC).
+The term "Tactical Evacuation" encompasses Casualty Evacuation (CASEVAC) and Medical Evacuation (MEDEVAC).
 Nonmedical first responders or CLSs are not expected to care for casualties during evacuation.
-However, if it does happen, the approach (MARCH PAWS) and skills learned for Care Under Fire and Tactical Field Care apply.
+However, if it does happen, the approach (MARCH PAWS) and skills learned for CUF and TFC apply.